-Sufficient clinical observation allows mechanisms to be revealed.
+Sufficient clinical observation allows us to reveal mechanisms.

 Now we set up another experiment of motor ability.
-This time the subject (the person being tested) is lying supine (on his or her back), holding their arm vertically (still at 90 degrees flexion), in the air.
-In this experiment, the torso position is different, and the effect of gravity is negligible against their vertical arm.
-We observe that 99.9% of people can hold their arm still in this position.
+This time the subject (the person undergoing testing) is lying supine (on his or her back), holding their arm vertically.
+The arm position is still at 90 degrees flexion, but holding it up in the air.
+In this experiment, the torso position is different, and the effect of gravity is much less against their arm.
+We observe that 99.9% of people are able to hold their arm still in this position.
 Is there anything wrong with the modified experiment, or our observation here?
 No.

 “In the world of laboratory testing, if a test is not reproducible, it is considered worthless.
 The validity of a test or its correlation with disease states is irrelevant if a test is not reliable” – Sheryl B. Miller, Ph.D

-Going further, of the people who have the previous motor ability, we decide to introduce a very slight, and slowly varying horizontal force to the person's vertically held arm.
-We always start from the same position with the same line of force being applied each time (± a small margin).
+Going further, of the people who have the previous motor ability to perform the task, we decide to introduce a very slight, and slowly varying horizontal force to the person’s vertically held arm.
+We always start from the same position, applying the same line of force each time (± a small margin).
 Please note: sufficient training and skill are necessary for the examining doctor (scientific kinesiologist) to perform these tests properly and to interpret the test results reliably.
 This cannot be emphasized enough!

-The notion that a practitioner, let alone someone who doesn't even work with patients, could jump right into successfully performing a muscle test on someone without ever trying before, or practicing, is in the realm of the delusional, narcissistic, and self aggrandizing.
-Could a pianist show you some notes to play and do you think you would play just as well as the pianist, right after observing those notes to play?
-Could a doctor give you a stethoscope, show you where to place it on a patient's body and rely on your interpretation of the sounds you hear?
+The notion that a practitioner, let alone someone who doesn’t even work with patients, thinks he could jump right into successfully performing a muscle test without ever trying before, or practicing, is in the realm of the delusional, narcissistic, and self aggrandizing.
+Could a pianist show you some notes to play, and then do you think you would play them just as well as the pianist?
+Could a doctor show you where to place a stethoscope on a patient’s body and rely on your interpretation of the sounds you hear?
 Could an artist give you a paint brush, show you what to paint, and would you be able to paint it like the artist, on your first try?
 Applied Kinesiology (AK) is a learned motor skill that takes practice to master.
-It doesn't come in one day, one hour, or a few minutes standing next to the doctor at the doctor's office.
+It doesn’t come in one day, one hour, or a few minutes standing next to the doctor.

 “Arguments against the value of manual muscle testing [are] like arguing that a microscope is unreliable since many inexperienced students are unable to see through it.” – Fred P. Gallo, Ph.D

 We instruct the subject to hold their arm still against that minor force (a motor skill).
-Once we know that each person understands their only goal in each test, we commence with our clinical examination and repeat the test to establish consistency.
+Once we know that each person understands their only goal in each test, we commence with our clinical examination.
+We repeat the test to establish consistency.
 In this clinical application of kinesiology (applied kinesiology: a clinical application of the study of movement), we are testing for the motor performance of a motor skill.
 Now, we observe that 80% of people can consistently hold their arm still against this mild push to their arm.
-Furthermore, we observe that within the 20% who are unable to hold their arm still, there are three distinct arm movement patterns elicited, during failed performance.
+Furthermore, we observe that within the 20% who are unable to hold their arm still, there are three distinct arm movement patterns indicating performance failure.

 So far, we have set up an experiment, made clinical observations, and recorded the data.
 If you are already getting a repulsive gut feeling, please acknowledge that your feeling has nothing to do with science or logic.
 It is merely an emotional response to a set of circumstances that are unfamiliar to you.
 For some non-logical reason, this situation might threaten your current beliefs, so you naturally reject the idea that this can be useful.
 Along the continuum through these experiments, just note if you start to feel like you want to flee or fight.
 Then you can (at least) understand what part of this methodology brings about this gut response in your body.